AlexandreYoussefResearch/parallel-conjugate-gradient/README.md

 - Comparison of scalability across MPI ranks and GPU occupancy levels
 - Accuracy and convergence tracking relative to a serial baseline

-## Context

-This project was submitted as the final deliverable for the "Parallel and High Performance Computing" course taught by **Dr. Pablo Antolín** at EPFL.
-The implementation and results were presented in a live oral defense session.